 Coaches know exactly what they want or need to accomplish throughout an evaluation day, but often go in blind when it comes to timing.
-Setting a schedule keeps everyone on the same page, including evaluators, volunteers and even athletes and parents.
+Setting a schedule keeps everyone on the same page, including evaluators, volunteers, and even athletes and parents.
 This schedule should ensure that there is ample time to run the drills or stations that you have selected.
-The schedule should allow for things such as drill explanation, transition time, water breaks and warm up/cool downs.
-Good timing will allow an evaluator to enter scores for athletes, type notes, or even take video of the athlete performing a drill or skill.
+The schedule should allow for things such as drill explanation, transition time, water breaks, and warm up/cool-downs.
+Good timing will allow an evaluator to enter scores for athletes, type notes, or even take videos of the athlete performing a drill or skill.

 4. Understand the Data

 A successful evaluation starts by recording scores and ends with the data collected.
 An athlete evaluation software makes it easy to collect the data scored through mobile devices or tablets during the event.
 By eliminating the data entry process, coaches can move straight to analyzing and using the data to create teams or divisions.
 You can even run reports with select content and send them out to athletes for feedback.

 By eliminating the first barrier of data entry (and saving tons of time in the process), you can easily understand what scores have been collected and simplify the next steps.
 Use the software to run reports, compare athletes, track progress over time, create teams, and even export to popular team management systems such as TeamSnap and SportsEngine in the click of a button.

 5. Communicate with parents